trambarhq/trambar/docs/architecture.md

   [WNS](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview)).
 * **GitLab Adapter** - Imports data from GitLab.
-* **Live-Data Invalidator** - Monitors database for changes and flags affected statistics record and story listings as out-of-date.
+* **Live-Data Invalidator** - Monitors database for changes and flags affected statistics records and story listings as out-of-date.
 * **Live-Data Updater** - Update records that have been flagged as out-of-date.
 * **Media Server** - Handles uploaded media files and perform any necessary conversion.
 It uses FFMPEG to transcode video files.
 * **Schema Manager** - Creates new database schema when new projects are created.
   It has access to the PostgreSQL root account.
 * **Session Manager** - Handles the authentication through OAuth and creation of sessions.

 These scripts communicate with the outside world (where necessary) through Nginx.
 They communicate with each other through PostgreSQL, utilizing its